MCNP Leadership and Staff

 State Legislative Policy Director

-Allison is a Family Nurse Practitioner at Harvard University Health Services and is graduating in May 2025 with a DNP in executive leadership and MPH in May 2025.
+Allison is a Family Nurse Practitioner at Harvard University Health Services and has a DNP in Executive Leadership and MPH from Johns Hopkins University.

 Throughout her career, Allison has demonstrated leadership through education, collaboration, and advocacy.
 She has served as a teaching assistant for graduate-level health policy courses, frequently precepts NP students in primary care, has served on multiple committees where she has effectively collaborated with other NPs and disciplines to advance care.